I'm slightly obsessed with making skirts for Isabella.

 Then I repurposed a pillowcase

-I made for Isabella for her first trip
+dress I made for Isabella for her first trip

 to Disneyland into this skirt